onebeyond/rascal/README.md

 }
 ```

-Cancelling a subscribion will stop consuming messages, but leave the channel open for a short while so your application can still ack/nack messages.
-By default the channel is left open for 10 seconds, but can be overridden through the `deferCloseChannel` subscription property.
+Cancelling a subscribion will stop consuming messages, but leave the channel open until any outstanding messages have been acknowledged, or the timeout specified by through the `closeTimeout` subscription property is exceeded.

 ## Shutdown

 You can shutdown the broker by calling `await broker.shutdown()` or `broker.shutdown(cb)`.
-Shutting down the broker will cancel all subscriptions, then wait a short amount of time for inflight messages to be acknowledged (configurable via the `deferCloseChannel` subscription property), before closing channels and disconnecting.

 ## Bonus Features